kintrix007/blog/contributing-to-nixpkgs/index.md

 We also make a small change, we change `./configure --prefix=/tmp/vlc` to `./configure --prefix=$out`.
-This is because we want the build to happen in its own nix store path, so we specify it. `out` is a shell variable the Nix automatically assigns to the store path it builds the package under.
-Something like `out=/nix/store/k4rxnw719z628brqinrhlxmfibw1cz2q-vlc-bittorrent-2.15.0`.
+This is because we want the build to happen in its own nix store path, and this is the way we can specify it. `out` is a shell variable Nix automatically assigns to the store path it builds the package under.
+In our case, this will be something like `out=/nix/store/k4rxnw719z628brqinrhlxmfibw1cz2q-vlc-bittorrent-2.15.0`.

 ```sh
 $ nix-build vlc-bittorent.nix